 - The importance of networking and PR

-You’ve taken that leap, made lots of important business decisions about the day-to day running of your business, and now need to think about marketing your small business.
-So, where to start and how to do it as cost effectively as possible?
-These marketing tools will hopefully make it a bit easier for you.
+You have taken that leap, made lots of important business decisions about the day-to-day running of your small business, and now need to think about marketing.
+So, where do you start?
+How do you do it as cost effectively as possible?
+These marketing tools and tips will hopefully help you to answer these questions.

 Your brand image is one of the most important marketing tools for your business.
-It will communicate your message effectively, clients and potential clients will immediately associate their requirements with your business.
+It will communicate your message effectively, and clients and potential clients will immediately see if their requirements match your business.
 It really can make you stand out from the competition, so think very carefully about the impression you want to make.

-Honest, reliable, cheap, luxurious, brand values will form the basis of your message and an emotional response from the buyer.
+Think about your brand values.
+For example, is your brand honest, reliable, cheap or luxurious?
+Brand values will form the basis of your message and an emotional response from the buyer.
 They need to trust the product/service, know what it does for them and have a favourable reaction when they hear or see the brand.

 Manage your brand and ensure consistency across all media platforms to strengthen your brand and improve your marketing.
 You can find out more about increasing brand recognition here, and grab your copy of our free guide to branding here.

-There is that magic word again, you must plan, the old adage "Fail to Plan, Plan to Fail" should become your mantra in business.
-Planning is one of the big tools for marketing your small business and you shouldn’t ignore it.
+There is that magic word again; you must plan.
+The old adage, "Fail to Plan, Plan to Fail", should become your mantra in business.
+Planning is one of the key tools for marketing your small business and you should not ignore it.

-Who are your potential customers, and what helps them make the buying decision, your market research is imperative at this stage.
+Who are your potential customers, and what helps them make a buying decision?
+Your market research is imperative at this stage.
 Plan your promotions based on any seasonality that your business has.

 You can find out more about how you can develop a marketing strategy to help your business grow here.

 Email marketing has become one of the most cost effective marketing tools.
-Offer a sign-up button on your website, you then know they really do want to the information you are sending out.
-Newsletters should be regular, it can become a regular means of communicating with your customers when there is something important to say, tell them about new products or services you are introducing or special offers.
+Offer a sign-up button on your website so those who want regular updates on your business can get them.
+Newsletters should be regular; it can become an effective means of communicating with your customers when there is something important to say.
+In your newsletters, tell your customers about new products or services that you are introducing, or special offers.

-This can be a really useful marketing tool, however, if you email too often with non-relevant content and your customers will unsubscribe.
+Although newsletters can be a really useful marketing tool, if you email too often with non-relevant content, your customers will unsubscribe.
 Check out our tips for email marketing here.

-You will have invested in your website so make sure you utilise it.
-Have links to your social media.
-Make sure it is easy to navigate and keep the content fresh and relevant.
-Make sure you contact details are visible, even on every page.
-Have a contact form so people can put details of their enquiry on there, importantly be prompt in responding to any enquiries.
+You will have invested in your website, so make sure you utilise it.
+Have links to your social media, make sure it is easy to navigate and keep the content fresh and relevant.
+Make sure your contact details are visible on every page.
+Have a contact form so people can put details of their enquiry on there, and importantly, be prompt in responding to any enquiries.

 Social media is a very versatile tool.
 Look at all the platforms now available: Facebook, LinkedIn, Twitter, Pinterest, Instagram, YouTube, the list goes on.
 Pick the platform where you know your target market will be.
-Whilst these methods may be free in terms of paying for them, they can cost you a lot of time and as we know, time is money.
+Whilst these methods may be free in terms of money, they can cost you a lot of time.
+As we know, time is money.

-Again, be consistent, but do not try to outright sell, the clue is in the word "social" media.
-People buy from people and this is a great platform for them to get to understand your brand.
+Again, be consistent, but do not try to outright sell; the clue is in the word "social" media.
+This is a great platform for them to get to understand your brand.

-Use it not just to talk to your target market but to research them, find out what they are saying, what do they want and importantly what they say about your competition.
+Use it not just to talk to your target market, but to also research them.
+Find out what they are saying.
+What do they want?
+What do they say about your competition?

-Whilst social media is a great form of networking, we believe this should complement physical networking, not replace it.
-Yes, it will cost you money but test and measure the return on investment so you can justify the cost.
+Whilst social media is a great form of networking, we believe it should complement physical networking, not replace it.
+Yes, it will cost you money, but test and measure the return on investment so you can justify the cost.
 Business may not happen overnight, you will need to be consistent and build up rapport with those you meet.

-Remember, these people then become your sales team, you never know who they know that will need your products or services and because they know you they will become happy to recommend you.
+Remember, these people then, figuratively, become your sales team.
+You never know who they know that will need your products or services.

 If you want to learn more about networking, check out our free guide.